Teen Addiction Help: Guide for Parents of Addicts

 Rebellion, peer pressure, and experimenting are trademarks of being a teenager.
 And despite talking about the dangers of drugs and alcohol, teens sometimes use them.
 As a parent, this can be frightening.
-But there is help out there for adolescent addiction.
+But there is help out there for teenage drug addiction.
 Knowing the signs of addiction in teens is crucial to getting your child help.

 The Monitoring the Future survey is given to eighth, 10th, and 12th-grade students every year.
 This survey asks about substance use and their feelings about drug abuse.
 2021 saw the most significant decrease in one year since 1975.

-The most significant decline was in alcohol, marijuana, and vaped nicotine.
+The most significant decline was in alcohol, marijuana, and vaping nicotine.
 This decline came after a sharp increase in vaping nicotine and marijuana in 2017 and 2019.
 However, there was a rise in teens feeling anxious, depressed, lonely, and bored which are risks for using drugs or alcohol.

-Guide for parents of addictsResearch shows a person doesn’t reach full maturity until the mid-20s.
+Research shows a person doesn’t reach full maturity until the mid-20s.
 However, 18-year-olds are considered legal adults.
 Unfortunately, at this age, the areas of the brain that make decisions, solve problems, and control behaviors are making the most significant changes.

 Teens are more likely to take dangerous risks.
 This includes behaviors like drinking alcohol, using drugs, and even driving while intoxicated.
 No wonder there is a big jump in death rates between early and late adolescence.